magomimmo/lightning-dev-site/tutorial/02-web-client.md

 btcctl generate 6
 ```

-If you visit the dashboard, you should see the updated information in the `Network info` panel: there are now 2 channels and the total capacity of the channel network is `1800000` (i.e. the sum of the capacity of the two established channels).
+If you visit the dashboard, you should see in a short time the updated information in the `Network info` panel: there are now 2 channels and the total capacity of the channel network is `180000` (i.e. the sum of the capacity of the two established channels).

 ##### Charlie adding invoice